A Neighborhood Initiative

 Youth Development

-Investment in education and youth programming to give children every opportunity to succeed
+Invest in education and youth programming to give children every opportunity to succeed

 Wealth Creation

-Investment in entrepreneurship and workforce development to create and sustain Black wealth
+Invest in entrepreneurship and workforce development to create and sustain Black wealth

 Hawthorne